OldSurferDude/UniversalLightSwitch/docs/Software.md

 ## Version 49
 # Notes and definitions

-Please see <span style="text-decoration:underline;">Universal Light Switch: Overview</span>
+* Please read the README.md which is an overview of the design<br>

-The software is written for the hardware.
-Please se <span style="text-decoration:underline;">Universal Light Switch: hardware</span>
+* The software is written for the hardware.
+Please read docs/hardware<br>

-The language is C++ and is developed in the Arduino Integrated Development Environment ver 2.2.1 (IDE)
+* The language is C++ and is developed in the Arduino Integrated Development Environment ver 2.2.1 (IDE)<br>

-Please see [MQTT](https://mqtt.org/) for more information.
+* Please see [MQTT](https://mqtt.org/) for more information.<br>

-“Publish” means to send a message to a topic on the MQTT broker.
+* “Publish” means to send a message to a topic on the MQTT broker.<br>

-“Subscribe” means that a message sent to a topic on the MQTT broker will be forwarded to the sending device.
+* “Subscribe” means that a message sent to a topic on the MQTT broker will be forwarded to the sending device.<br>

-“Unsubscribe” means that messages will no longer be forwarded.
+* “Unsubscribe” means that messages will no longer be forwarded.<br>

-In this environment, the initialization of this MQTT client is done upon boot, but before any other initialization is started.

-All messages will be sent with [the retain flag](https://www.hivemq.com/blog/mqtt-essentials-part-8-retained-messages/) set.
-This effectively makes all of the configuration and activity data for the device non-volatile.
+* All messages will be sent with [the retain flag](https://www.hivemq.com/blog/mqtt-essentials-part-8-retained-messages/) set.
+This effectively makes all of the configuration and activity data for the device non-volatile.<br>

-“ISR” means Interrupt Service Routine, in MQTT parlance, callback.
+* “ISR” means Interrupt Service Routine, in MQTT parlance, callback.

 # Environment